How to Grow Potatoes Indoors

-We’ve all spent more time indoors this year – a trend that is likely to continue through the winter months.
-Indoor gardening is a great way to fill your time, and eating your harvest can make plant-based hobbies even sweeter.
+Warmer weather means more time outdoors, but if, like me, your outdoor gardening space is limited, you may be looking for ways to garden indoors and year round.
+Eating your harvest can make this plant-based hobby even sweeter.
 If you’re ready to expand your growing horizons, the humble potato is a great place to start.
-Growing your own potatoes is something that can be done year-round, making it an accessible addition to your garden whenever you feel your creativity sprouting.
-Growing an indoor potato plant is very simple and can yield quite a bounty.
-You can even plant potatoes of different varieties: red, russet, white, Yukon Gold, blue, or yellow (sorry, the sweet potato doesn’t count).
+Growing your own potatoes isn’t as hard as it may sound.
+If the idea has your curiosity sprouting, let’s explore how to plant potatoes of different varieties: red, russet, white, Yukon Gold, blue, or yellow (sorry, the sweet potato doesn’t actually count) in small spaces and indoors.
 With little more than patience, homegrown spuds can be a high point of your family’s mealtime.

 - Seed potatoes

 - A container – there are many options including buckets and potato bags

 - Light (either natural light or grow lights for potatoes)

 — The Chatty Gardener (@ChattyGardener) March 23, 2021